-It’s Halloween season and that means time for ….Pumpkin Pie?
-Wait, what?
-You heard me right: My Trick-or-Treat goodies list include pumpkin pie minis and here’s why.
+My Thanksgiving prep plan includes pumpkin pie minis and here’s why.
 They are easy-as-pie to make, cute and inviting, easy to serve, and full of deliciously seasonal pumpkin spice!

-This is my third post for #HalloweenTreatsWeek!
+I wrote this post for #HalloweenTreatsWeek, but it’s on-time for the entire holiday season!
 I received samples from some of the sponsoring companies, but as always, opinions are 100% mine.

 Why Wait For Pumpkin Pie?

-November is way too late to begin enjoying pumpkin pie’s pleasures.
+We started enjoying pumpkin pie’s pleasures back in October, when pumpkins first showed up in the marketplace.
 It’s delicious comfort food, just-sweet-enough in flavor, handsomely colored, and made from everyday ingredients.

 Few desserts are easier, and varying the shape (slab pie! hand-pies!
 And best of all: mini’s!)